TrashPandaCode/reports/pmpt-bv-final/chapters/abstract-introduction.typ

 #col[
   = Abstract
-  _This project investigates the prediction of reverberation time (RT60) from single images of office rooms at Technische Hochschule Köln.
+  _This project investigates the prediction of reverberation time (RT60) from single images of office rooms at Cologne University of Applied Sciences (TH Köln).
 Two AI models based on Microsoft's ResNet50 architecture are introduced._

   _The large model was trained on a dataset combining real-world measured data and synthetically generated data labled with simulated RT60 values.
 The synthetic RT60 values were computed using the Treble simulation software.
 The combined dataset, consisting of approximately 3500 samples, was found to be insufficient for achieving accurate RT60 estimation across all considered frequency bands._